Skip to main content

 Step 5.
 Change source/destination check setting

-2. In the Instance tab, select the [More] icon of the instance tutorial-nat-instance-a > Change source/destination checks.
+2. In the Instance menu, select tutorial-nat-instance-a, click the More actions icon, and select Change source/destination checks.

 VPCtutorialtutorial